Philosophy and Law Minor

 Introduction to Ethics

-Select 9 hours from the following:9
+Select two courses from the following:9

 Informal Logic